imagej/imagej.github.io/_pages/Diadem_Challenge_Data.md

 These offset values are taken from [the official page describing the data set](http://www.diademchallenge.org/neocortical_layer_6_axons_readme.html).

-Now you can stitch together the images using these offsets by going to {% include bc content='Plugins | Stitching | Stitch Collection of Images'%}, browsing to the TileConfiguration.txt file you've just created and making sure you uncheck the box "compute overlap".
+Now you can stitch together the images using these offsets by going to {% include bc path='Plugins | Stitching | Stitch Collection of Images'%}, browsing to the TileConfiguration.txt file you've just created and making sure you uncheck the box "compute overlap".
 It should look something like this:

 ![](/media/Diadem Neocortical Layer 6 Axons-1.png "Diadem_Neocortical_Layer_6_Axons-1.png")